natix-io/dev-challenge/weather-service/readme.md

 1. The external weather API is limited to 100 requests per hour.
 2. The external weather API returns detailed weather data for a given city on the current day everytime it's called.
 As shown in the example
 3. You must support approx. 100,000 daily active users across approx. 2,500 different cities across the globe.
 Users use the service at any time throughout the day.
-4. User authentication and external API authentication are out of scope.
-Simply response will be open to any call  and assume the external API will reply to requests coming from our cluster according to the limit mentioned in 1.
+4. User authentication and external API authentication are out of scope of this task.
+Simply assume that the API you develop will be open to any call and the external weather API will reply to requests coming from our cluster according to the limit mentioned in 1.

 Example of External API response per city